sbfedevs/color-switcher/README.md

 In this challenge, you will find mobile and desktop designs in light and dark mode color schemes for both pages.

 The designs are in JPG static format.
 This will mean that you'll need to use your best judgment for styles such as font-size, padding and margin.
-This should help train your eye to perceive differences in spacings and sizes.

 There are no assets for this challenge, as the country flags will be pulled from the REST Countries API and you can use an icon font library for the icons.

 There is a style-guide.md file, which contains the information you'll need, such as color palette and fonts.

-***Sharing your solution:*** Create a github repo so we can clone your project and see the workflow.
+***Sharing your solution:*** Create a github repo with a link to the live site, so we can view the site and clone your project to see the workflow.

 **Have fun building!** 🚀